Language policy in Taiwan during martial law

-During the martial law period in Taiwan, a Mandarin monolingual policy was implemented in Taiwan by the Kuomintang.
+During the martial law period in Taiwan, a Mandarin monolingual policy was implemented in Taiwan by the Kuomintang (Nationalist Party of China).
 The policy was formulated as a political goal to unite the island.
 However, the demotion of prior local languages into "dialects" across cultural and educational landscapes resulted in a pushback of the policy and eventually rescinded as Taiwan democratized.

 Background

 Prior to the martial law, Taiwan was ruled as a Japanese colony from 1895 to 1945.
 During the rule, the Japanese colonizers imposed a policy of Japanization, including a monolingual policy.
 The policy was initially nonmandatory, but quickly escalated towards the end of World War II in order to turn Taiwan into a military base.
 However, the ban of native languages in the Japanese monolingual policy lasted for only a few years within the war period.
 Most of the native population had not been significantly affected and were still bilingual.

 Among the native population during the Japanese occupation, the native Taiwanese population consisted of indigenous people, the Hoklo, and the Hakka.